This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Being given the tools to be creative and make something, these children can learn to express and communicate these feelings in healthy ways.
 For a child with cerebral palsy who struggles to communicate verbally, art is a potent tool for expressing and releasing emotions and communicating with others.

 Art Boosts Self-Esteem

-Being able to see a completed work of art is powerful for confidence and for a child to see what he or she can really do in all areas of life.
-It helps a child to focus on what is possible, what his or her abilities are, rather than focusing on limitations.
+Seeing a completed work of art is powerful for confidence and for a child to see what they can do in all areas of life.
+It helps a child to focus on what is possible, what their abilities are, rather than focusing on limitations.
 Also beneficial to confidence is the ability to share creations with others who appreciate them.

 Art Supports Academics

 Children with cerebral palsy mostly have intelligence levels equal to or superior to their peers.
 Some, however, may have lower IQs, but even those with average or above-average intelligence, performing well academically can be challenging.